United States Edition

 • When watering, make sure to water at the base of the plant avoiding showering the leaves and stems.

 Enjoys a full sun position in your garden and remember to water moderately.
 Red Rubin is generally regarded as a half hardy plant, so it will need protecting in periods of cold weather.
-As a rough idea of the types of climates Red Rubin does best in, check to see if your local area is within USDA Hardiness Zones 4 and 10.
-Red Rubin needs a loamy soil with a ph of 6.0 to 7.5 (weakly acidic soil to weakly alkaline soil).
+Red Rubin needs a loamy, sandy and silty soil with a ph of 6.0 to 7.5 (weakly acidic soil to weakly alkaline soil).

 Growing Red Rubin from seed